 • food industry and mining.

-To further develop its economy, the government has made attracting greater levels of foreign investment the central objective of its international policy since 2016.
+To further develop its economy, the government has made attracting greater levels of foreign investment the central objective of its international policy for the last decade.
 To this end, Brazil is taking action to improve, strengthen, and implement laws and regulatory procedures, in order to provide investors with a favorable business environment in the country.

 The Brazilian export market